fbpx

 Organ Specifications (PDF)

-As the chapel only seats 50 people, the instrument will be relatively small, only 624 pipes compared to the 5,433 pipes of the organ in our main Sanctuary.
-Nevertheless, each pipe will be carefully crafted and voiced, one by one, for the intimate setting in the chapel.
+The pipe organ in St. Dunstan’s Chapel was built by Casavant Frères Organbuilders in Saint-Hyacinthe, Quebec, and completed in 2022.
+It has two mechanical-action keyboards, pedalboard, and contains 11 ranks (sets) of pipes.
+Because the chapel only seats 50 people, the instrument is relatively small, containing 624 pipes (compared to the 5,433 pipes of the organ in our main Sanctuary).
+Each pipe was carefully crafted and voiced, one by one, in accordance with the intimate setting of the chapel.

 According to correspondence in Cranbrook Archives, the original instrument for the chapel was installed in 1928, but demonstrated mechanical trouble as early as 1935, resulting in a rebuilding project.
 Subsequent rebuilding attempts were made again in the 1950s and 1990s.
-This most recent rebuild was deemed unsatisfactory, and the instrument has been silent for the last decade.
+The most recent rebuild was deemed unsatisfactory, and the instrument was silent for over a decade.

-The new instrument will support the strong congregational singing of the Sunday 8 a.m. service, along with smaller weddings and funerals held in the chapel.
-It will be featured in recitals and promises to serve as an important practice and teaching instrument for the parish and the larger community.
+The St. Dunstan’s Chapel organ supports congregational singing of the Sunday 8:00 a.m. service, along with smaller weddings and funerals held in the chapel.
+It has been featured in recital, and serves as an important practice and teaching instrument for the parish and the larger community.

 Manual I